Marc Darrow, MD, JD.

 In a post-surgical study from December 2018, (19) researchers found the injection of bone marrow mesenchymal stem cells could improve the repair process of the osteonecrosis.

 In our office we evaluate every patient to offer a recommendation as to which healing program would be most beneficial to them.
-We do this after an assessment of their ankle pain, history of ankle instability and ankle sprain, level of arthritis, overall condition of the ankle joint and the realistic expectation which treatment may best address the cartilage, tendon, tendonitis or ligament injury the patient may suffer from.
+We do this after an assessment of their ankle pain, history of ankle instability and ankle sprain, level of arthritis, overall condition of the ankle joint and the realistic expectation of successful care.

 Citations for this article: